 A Word About C. A. A. Awards and Standards

 The Camp Archery Association is now, and always has been, about achievement, recognition, education, fairness and fun in the sport of archery.
-We are not about intercamp competition or about national standards even though we have member camps across the country.
+We are not about intercamp competition nor about setting standards for the sport.

-Because our programs recognize performance, the question of standardized equipment and shooting conditions often comes up.
-We are asked, "Won't archers at one camp using certain types of equipment (e.g. compound bows vs recurve bows) in certain environments (indoor vs outdoor) have an advantage over others with different equipment and shooting conditions?"
+Because our programs recognize performance, questions are often asked about standardizing equipment or range conditions.
+For example, "Won't archers at one camp using certain types of equipment (e.g. compound bows vs recurve bows) in certain environments (indoor vs outdoor) have an advantage over others with different equipment and shooting conditions?"

 Yes they will.
-BUT since we are not about competition between camps and archers these differences are not our concern.
+BUT since we are not about competition between camps or and archers or about setting sport standards , these differences are not our concern.
 Participants in our programs compete only against themselves in an effort to develop their skills and be the best they can be given the equipment and environment that they have.

 The there are only three things we ask for when it comes to standards:

 1) placing targets at the requisite distances (or using proportionately smaller target faces if you don't have the distance).

 2) limiting archers to 30 arrows "that will count" when they are going for an award vs. practicing.